Last updated on : 01 Dec, 2025

-Diet plays a major role in digestive health.
+Diet plays a significant role in digestive health.
 Consuming excessive amounts of caffeine and alcohol can irritate the gastrointestinal tract, leading to loose stools.
-Similarly, certain types of sugars, such as lactose and sugar alcohols (found in sugar-free products), are poorly absorbed by some individuals.
+Similarly, certain types of sugars, such as lactose and sugar alcohols (e.g., sorbitol, xylitol) found in sugar-free products, are poorly absorbed by some individuals.
 This malabsorption can lead to bloating, cramping, and diarrhoea.
 People who are lactose intolerant often experience loose motion after consuming milk or dairy products, as their body lacks the enzyme needed to digest lactose.

-Infections or food poisoning are one of the most common causes of loose motion.
+Infections or food poisoning are among the most common causes of loose stools [2].
 Bacteria, parasites, or viruses can cause inflammation in the intestines and stomach, which can result in diarrhoea.
+Common bacterial culprits include Salmonella and E. coli [3].

 Celiac disease is an autoimmune disorder in which the ingestion of gluten (a protein found in wheat, barley, and rye) causes inflammation and damage to the small intestine.
 This damage impairs nutrient absorption and often leads to symptoms like diarrhoea, weight loss, and bloating.
 People with celiac disease must strictly avoid gluten to manage their symptoms.

 Bile acids are essential for fat digestion, and any disruption in their absorption can lead to diarrhoea.
-Conditions such as gallstones or liver cirrhosis can impair bile function.
+This condition is often associated with diseases of the small intestine or gallbladder removal.
 In bile acid malabsorption, excess bile acids enter the colon, stimulating water secretion and resulting in loose stools.
 This condition may require medical treatment with bile acid-binding agents.

 Hyperthyroidism occurs when the thyroid gland produces an excess of thyroid hormones.
 This can speed up metabolism and gastrointestinal motility, often leading to frequent or loose bowel movements.
 Other symptoms may include weight loss, increased heart rate, anxiety, and heat intolerance.

-Chronic pancreatitis is the long-term inflammation of the pancreas, which impairs the production of digestive enzymes necessary for breaking down fats, carbohydrates, and proteins.
+Chronic pancreatitis is a long-term condition characterised by the persistent inflammation of the pancreas, which impairs the production of digestive enzymes necessary for breaking down fats, carbohydrates, and proteins.
 As a result, undigested food passes quickly through the intestines, causing oily, foul-smelling diarrhoea known as steatorrhoea.
 This condition requires medical evaluation and often enzyme replacement therapy.

 Cystic fibrosis is a genetic disorder that affects the lungs and digestive system.
 Thick, sticky mucus builds up in the pancreas and blocks the release of digestive enzymes.
 This leads to poor nutrient absorption and frequent loose stools.
 While it is more common in children, cystic fibrosis-related diarrhoea may continue into adulthood if untreated.